 Once stock becomes available in the system you can return to the report and dispatch the sale retroactively.

-If you've used stock from another branch - perhaps an adjoining warehouse - you can take stock directly from another branch using this solution.
+If you've used stock from another branch (e.g., an adjoining warehouse), you can take stock directly from another branch using this solution.

-By selecting an alternative branch, the stock will be immediately receipted out.
+By selecting an alternative branch, the stock will be immediately received out.

-This option is the last resort; the stock figures were wrong and an auto-adjustment will have to be created to account for the stock discrepancy.
+This solution is the last resort, and typically used when the stock figures are wrong and an auto-adjustment needs to be created to account for the stock discrepancy.

-You have two options; you can either adjust the stock now, by simply clicking Adjust in Stock.
+You can adjust the stock now by simply selecting Adjust in Stock.
 This will remove the line item from the list.

-It may be a good idea to review this report at regular intervals, at very least once a week.
+It is a good idea to review this report at regular intervals, at the very least once a week.
 The goal is to avoid unnecessary auto-adjustments for stock that should have been dealt with via Branch Transfers or Purchase Orders.

-If you find you are creating many adjustments, it may be a good indication that a stocktake is overdue.
-If the system is working successfully then there shouldn't be any need to make frequent stock adjustments.
+If you find you are creating many adjustments, it may be a leading indicator that a stocktake is overdue.
+If the system is working correctly, there shouldn't be any need to make frequent stock adjustments.